Last Updated on September 15, 2022 by Ellen Christian

 When it is already hot out when I wake up in the morning, I often turn to iced coffee instead of hot coffee.
 I used to run to our local coffee shop for my iced coffee fix but that can get really expensive fast at $5 a day.

 Once I learned how to make iced coffee at home, I realized how much time and money this could save me.
 Not only does it save time and money, the coffee tastes so much better.

 Many places that make iced coffee don’t start with real coffee, they start with syrups and concentrates instead.
 When I want coffee, I want real coffee, brewed fresh for me and not squeezed out of a giant plastic bottle.

 Always start with fresh coffee

 The best way to make iced coffee at home is with a Keurig, in my opinion.
-My Keurig brews one cup of coffee at a time so it is always made fresh just for me.
-There is no way a cup of coffee or iced coffee is going to taste good if you use coffee that’s been sitting in a pot for two hours.
+My Keurig brews one cup of coffee at a time, so it is always made fresh just for me.
+There is no way a cup of coffee or iced coffee will taste good if you use coffee that’s been sitting in a pot for two hours.